rdfa/rdfa-website/README.markdown

 Optionally, you can ask for direct access to the repository and may make changes directly to the RDFa Website source code.
-All updates to the test suite go live within seconds of committing changes to github via a WebHook call.
+All updates to the test suite go live within seconds of pushing changes to github via a WebHook call.

 ## Caution: Cached assets